Use any e-cigarette at your own risk. You may be at risk to personal injury and property damage if batteries or products are used incorrectly.

 DON’T keep batteries within reach of children.
 If swallowed, batteries can become lodged in the oesophagus where they can cause serious injury or death in as little as two hours.

 DON’T dispose of batteries in a fire – they may leak or rupture.

-DON’T disassemble, crush, puncture, or otherwise damage batteries.
+DON’T disassemble, crush, puncture, cut, short-circuit, incinerate, or expose to water, fire or high temperatures about 100°C or 212°F or otherwise damage batteries.
 This can result in leakage or rupture.

 DON’T store batteries or battery-powered devices in hot places – elevated temperatures can lead to capacity loss, leakage or rupture.

 DON’T mix old and new batteries, or mix different types or makes of batteries.
 This can cause leakage or rupture, resulting in personal injury or property damage.